How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners may harm pipes and even the environment.
+- Chemical drain cleaners may harm pipes as well as the environment.

-Method 1: Bake Soda and Vinegar
+Method 1: Making a cake with baking Soda and Vinegar

 Step 1: Gather Your Materials

-To start, gather the following items:
+To begin, gather the following items:

 - Baking soda